FOREX-Euro back around $1.37 as ECB meets again

 The dollar index edged slightly up on the day to 79.824, pulling away from 79.759 - its weakest since early May.

+San Francisco Fed President John Williams reinforced the idea that the U.S. central bank would keep interest rates near zero for at least another year, even as he expressed optimism the economy is on the recovery path.

-Against the yen, the dollar inched up to 101.48, but remained not far from Monday’s six-week low of 101.23 yen.
-(Editing by Louise Ireland)
+Against the yen, the dollar inched up on the day to 101.48 , but remained not far from Monday’s six-week low of 101.23 yen.
+(Additional reporting by Lisa Twaronite in Tokyo and Ian Chua in Sydney)